FreyaHolmer/ShaderForge/Shader Forge/Assets/ShaderForge/Readme.txt

 ------------------------
 Shader Forge is licensed per-seat, as with all other editor extensions, according to Unity's EULA.
 This means that in order for a team to use Shader Forge, everyone who want to be able to use it, needs their own license.
-If you finish and release a product in Unity, using Shader Forge, I would appreciate a mention of Shader Forge in the credits :)
+If you finish and release a product using Shader Forge, I would appreciate a mention of Shader Forge in the credits :)

 Selling shaders created in Shader Forge: